tharumbun/astrowind/src/content/post/best-domain-name-registrar.md

 * **Easy to use:** Cloudflare Registrar is a user-friendly platform that makes it easy to register and manage your domain names.
 * **Affordable:** Cloudflare Registrar offers competitive prices for domain name registration.

-### Ways to get a domain name that is about to expire
+### How to get a domain name that is about to expire

 There are a few ways to get a domain name that is about to expire.